SAP-samples/teched2023-AD261/exercises/ex5/README.md

 2. Go to **Transport Nodes** and select the `PROD` node.
     <img width="500" alt="image" src="images/TMSNodes.png">

-3. Click on the transport request with your user suffix - `Teched  Demo Transport for AD261-XXX`.
+3. Search for the transport request with your user suffix - `Teched  Demo Transport for AD261-XXX`.
     <img width="500" alt="image" src="images/TMSProdTR.png">

 4. Check the status of the import for target node PROD by clicking on **Action Logs**.